pbernalis/pbernalis/BookLibraryManagementSystem/README.md

 ## Technical Support
 For any questions or bug reports regarding the application, you can contact the developer at [Panagiotis Bernalis](mailto:pbernalis@gmail.com) or open a new issue on the project's GitHub repository [BookLibraryManagementSystem](https://github.com/pbernalis/BookLibraryManagementSystem/issues).

+## License

+This project is licensed under the terms specified in this document.
+For more information, see the [LICENSE](https://github.com/pbernalis/pbernalis/blob/main/blob/main/License.md) file.